 - Any cases in which a client loses money due their advisor’s fraudulent or negligent actions

 If a client believes there has been a breach of fiduciary duty, they can sue the advisor for damages, including trading losses and well-managed account losses.

 Why should you choose a fiduciary financial advisor?

 According to the National Association of Personal Financial Advisors (NAPFA), non-fiduciary advisors cost investors up to $17 billion a year.
-That’s a lot of money, which could have been in the pockets of individual investors.
+That’s a lot of money that could have been in the pockets of individual investors.

 The fees and services that fiduciaries and non-fiduciaries offer may be similar, but it’s the missed opportunities that can result in this loss to investors.
-For example, a non-fiduciary may advise you to purchase a “good” product because they will receive a larger commission or another incentive, such as a prize, for selling that product.
+For example, a non-fiduciary may advise you to purchase a “good” product because they will receive a larger commission or another incentive for selling that product.
 However, there may be a better product that would have benefited you more financially that they didn’t recommend because it didn’t offer an incentive for them.

-That doesn’t mean that all non-fiduciaries are going to provide bad financial advice, but choosing a fiduciary provides extra assurance that your financial best interest is that advisor’s biggest priority.
-You don’t have to worry that their advice may be costing you potential cash.
+That doesn’t mean that all non-fiduciaries are going to provide bad financial advice, but choosing a fiduciary provides extra assurance that your financial best interest is the advisor’s biggest priority.

 How to find a financial advisor who is a fiduciary